At WP4Good, I work with various organizations and sites. We handle quite the variety of set-ups and hosting situations.

 See it in action on our “Getting Ready for Gutenberg” post.

 Did you test any other plugins?
 Do you have different experiences?
 We want to hear about it!
-Please leave your thoughts in the comments.
+Please leave your thoughts in the comments or privately via below form.